Rumūz: Symbols Used by Ibn Ḥajar in Taqrīb al-Tahdhīb

 4. Narrators outside these works:

-If a narrator's ḥadīth is not found in the six collections or their associated works, Ibn Ḥajar assigns the term (تمييز), indicating that the narrator is included for distinction rather than for their contributions to these major collections.
+If a narrator's ḥadīth is not found in the six collections or their associated works, Ibn Ḥajar assigns the term (تمييز), indicating that the narrator is included for the sake of distinction (tamyīz) rather than for any role in those collections.

 5. Unmarked narrators:

-If no specific ramz is assigned to a narrator, Ibn Ḥajar either mentions their status explicitly or includes them in an appendix with additional commentary.
+If no specific ramz is assigned to a narrator, Ibn Ḥajar either mentions his status explicitly or includes him in an appendix with additional commentary.